We would like to take this opportunity to introduce our Governing Board. Governors are a group of volunteers whose role involves:

 Our role is strategic.
 That is to say that, although we like to be involved in the school and to visit regularly to familiarise ourselves with what is happening, we are not responsible for the day to day running of the school.
 The responsibility for that lies with the Headteacher.
 Whilst governors have an overall responsibility for the staffing structure of the school, and we are responsible for the appointment of the Headteacher (with support from the Local Authority), the recruitment of staff and their deployment within the school is delegated to the Headteacher.

-Our Governing Body consists of 14 governors, including the Headteacher.
+Our Governing Body consists of 16 governors, including the Headteacher.
 The Vicar of St Mary’s CE Church is always an ex-officio governor, and the church appoints two further governors known as “Foundation Governors”.
 Two of our governors are elected by parents and one by the members of staff.
 One is appointed by the Local Authority and the remaining seven are co-opted governors, which is to say that they are appointed by the governing board.
+From time to time, we appoint Associates, who are brought on to Governing Board because of their specific skills.
+Although they have no voting rights on the full Governing Board, they can be given voting rights on committees and offer support to the school, as well as carrying out some of the many tasks associated with governance.
+We currently have two such governors.

 We try to recruit governors so that there are people with a variety of appropriate skills, for example, people with backgrounds in business, finance, buildings, health and safety, public relations, education, science and technology, public services etc. We regularly undertake audits of governor skills so that we can identify any gaps in expertise and try to either train existing governors or recruit to fill these gaps.